openmsi/EZOpenMSIStream/README.md

 ```
 docker pull openmsi/openmsistream
 ```
-- Extract code base from this repository via Git commands, or downloading the repo as a zip
 - Create openmsi.env with the necessary 3 credentials, and additional environnment variables that you might need:

 ```